How EnTrade nature markets work

 Landholders make offers to supply nature-based projects to the market.

-Markets are two-sided.
+Our markets are two-sided.
 So businesses make bids for the environmental services they need locally, including biodiversity gain and nutrient mitigation.
 And landholders make offers to deliver and maintain nature-based projects – such as creating woodland or planting cover crops – that provide these services.

 Graphic element